-The gross profit from construction and engineering services for the year ended 31 December 2020 amounted to approximately HK\$3.2 million, representing a decrease of approximately 69.5% as compared with approximately HK\$10.5 million for the year ended 31 December 2019.
-The gross profit margin from construction and engineering services for the year ended 31 December 2020 was approximately 1.0%, as compared with approximately 3.0% for the year ended 31 December 2019.
-The significant reduction in the gross profit from construction and engineering services was mainly due to (i) additional construction costs incurred for certain slope works contracts in dealing with unexpected geological difficulties in construction sites and delay in construction progress of certain projects where additional resources including staff costs have been employed; and (ii) the decline in overall gross profit margin for slope works contracts during the year ended 31 December 2020, following certain projects with relatively high gross profit margin were completed in the year ended 31 December 2019 and first half of 2020.
-During the year ended 31 December 2020, the Group continued to focus on project management role with substantial use of subcontractors for a large proportion of revenue, generating relatively low profit margin.
+The gross profit from construction and engineering services for the year ended 31 December 2021 amounted to approximately HK\$0.6 million, representing a decrease of approximately 81.3% as compared with approximately HK\$3.2 million for the year ended 31 December 2020.
+The gross profit margin from construction and engineering services for the year ended 31 December 2021 was approximately 0.1%, as compared with approximately 1.0% for the year ended 31 December 2020.
+The reduction in the gross profit and gross profit margin from construction and engineering services was mainly due to two loss making construction and engineering contracts in relation to (i) loss incurred as a result of extra construction costs employed for a slope and site formation works project in public sector in dealing with ongoing geological difficulties which was first identified in the financial year ended 31 December 2020; and (ii) substantial loss incurred in the variation works concerning a public sector project under the roads and drainage works category, although such issue is still under negotiation between the Group and the customer.